esl/MongooseIM/doc/advanced-configuration/acl.md

 `{acl, admin, {user, "admin"}}.`, then `{access, register, [{deny, admin}, {allow, all}]}.`
 * `{access, max_user_offline_messages, [{5000, admin}, {100, all}]}`.<br/>
 This rule is used in `mod_offline`, it determines `mod_offline`'s storage limit.
-For users defined in the admin ACL (for example `{acl, admin, {user, "pawel", "localhost"}}`) the size is 5000 messages, while the size for normal user is 10.
+For users defined in the admin ACL (for example `{acl, admin, {user, "pawel", "localhost"}}`) the size is 5000 messages, while the size for a normal user is 10.

 # Priority: global vs host access lists